While entrepreneurship can be difficult to master, it can also be very rewarding and emotionally enriching.

 5. Be Passionate About What You are Doing

 The weight of your business might seem crushing when you are trying to reach the perfect balance between work and life.
 However, if your business is a thing that you know and love fully enough, it will never seem distasteful.
 Having a job that is fueled by passion is a way to easily get past the small letdowns that go with every business.
-Greeting your business with an unrivaled enthusiasm is the best way to truly enjoy what you do every day.
+Greeting your business with an unrivalled enthusiasm is the best way to truly enjoy what you do every day.

 Owning a small business is the dream of a lot of people.
 However, there are some things that you should be aware of before you start your own.
 From knowing the ins and outs of your industry to devising the perfect management plan for your funds, there are just a few things you can do to make it easier for you.
 Remember to strike a harmonious work-life balance and remain passionate about your work and it will never seem like a chore.